 When I get to my FI number, I’ll simply cut out the parts of my job that I don’t love.
 That should happen around the age of 45.
 Maybe sooner.
 But the current plan is to keep working until 50.

-You should know, though, that there is a group of people who feel you are doing something morally corrupt by leaving the workforce early.
+If you have similar plans, you should know that there is a group of people who feel you are doing something morally corrupt by leaving the workforce early.
 Particularly if you have a job in medicine.

 You spend ALL of those years obtaining specialized training in order to help people.
 Wouldn’t you feel bad if you just gave it all up and stopped helping?